 - Describe how the space is used, by both the building inhabitants, and the wider public.
 (150 word maximum)

 Participation in the CTBUH Awards Program requires consent to the following:

-- Right to Usage of Materials: All submitted text, images, and drawings are provided with the understanding that they will be used in the awards book tentatively titled Best Tall Buildings: A Global Overview of Skyscrapers, as well as on the CTBUH website, press releases, and awards announcements for the purpose of promoting the awards events and winners/finalist.
+- Right to Usage of Materials: All submitted text, images, and drawings are provided with the understanding that they may be used in the CTBUH Annual Skyscrapers publication, as well as on the CTBUH website, press releases, and awards announcements for the purpose of promoting the awards events and winners/finalist.
+This includes the building’s profile page on the CTBUH Skyscraper Center database.
 Copyright clearance and payment of any fees for artwork is to be organized by the submitter prior to submission.
 The Council on Tall Buildings and Urban Habitat (CTBUH) confirms that all material will be properly identified with the appropriate copyright notice and credit line, as supplied during the upload process.

 Part 6: Drawings & Images

-A selection of drawings and images are required.
-There is no limit to the number of drawings/images that can be submitted as long as they do not exceed the file size constraints as noted below.
-However, your submission must include the following required images/drawings:
+A selection of drawings and images are required which should not exceed the file size constraints as noted below.
+Your submission must include the following required images/drawings: